 More Cat Breeds and Further Research

 There are plenty of wonderful cat breeds out there.
-Before deciding if a Persian cat is right for you, do further research to ensure that you are well versed in their care needs and that you have the ability and inclination to keep them at their healthiest.
+Before deciding if a Persian cat is right for you, do further research on other breeds to make sure that they are not a better fit for you and your family.

 If you’re interested in similar breeds, check out: